 One way to access demographic information is via government-maintained census data, which is readily available to the public.
 It’s generally updated every 10 years and, believe me, there’s a lot of it.
 The data can be accessed, for free, online and in some areas you can get hold of demographic data through National Archives, like in Washington, DC, Kew, England, and many more places.

-You can also collect your own demographic data via interviews, or by using free online survey tools, such as SurveyMonkey, or Google Analytics.
-And, thanks to the increasing number and variety of internet and social media users, surveys can successfully be distributed via email or a number of different social platforms, for example.
+Most often the most popular and most reliable way to obtain demographic data is through online or offline surveys and interviews.
+This could be via free tools such as SurveyMonkey, Typeform or Google Analytics.
+And, thanks to the increasing number and variety of internet and social media users, surveys can successfully be distributed via email or via your social media channels.

 Straightforward targeting and analysis

 If you’re using an online tool such as Google Analytics, not only will Google collect the data, but they will also analyse it for you, too - that’s a bonus!
 Other online tools like SurveyMonkey also offer their own analysis, which streamlines the gathering-and-analysing process without you having to lift a finger.
 If you’re looking to do your own independent analysis, tools such as SPSS can also analyse your data sets and interview results, which are then easily implemented in your marketing strategy.